“Why Bruce Blakeman Can’t Win New York in 2026 — And Why I Can”

 - Make costs fall: Energy abundance + contract honesty = lower fares, stable taxes, real wages.

-- Fight crime & chaos: Tourist-zone protection, zero-tolerance for violence, rehab tracks for non-violent offenders.
+- Fight crime & chaos: Zero-tolerance for violence; rehab tracks for non-violent offenders; protect families first.

 - Fix floods & transit: Pumps, barriers, station sensors, traction power; publish fix-by dates.